abdulmoizniazi/Exploratory_Data_Analysis/README.md

 Instructor: Abdul Moiz Khan

-This course is offered by Panaverse and Saylani Mass IT Training Program.
+This course is offered by Ghulam Ishaq Khan Institute IT Training Program.

 The following repository contains practise exercises in .ipynb and .Rmd formats.